 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Government & Politics • Patriots & Patriotism • War, US Revolutionary.

 Location.
 34° 27.665′ N, 78° 24.714′ W. Marker is near Elizabethtown, North Carolina, in Bladen County.
 Marker is at the intersection of Elwell Ferry Road (County Route 1730) and North Carolina Highway 87, on the right when traveling east on Elwell Ferry Road.
 Touch for map.
 Marker is in this post office area: Council NC 28434, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 21, 2016, by Roger C Pate of Laurinburg, North Carolina.
-This page has been viewed 360 times since then and 24 times this year.
+It was originally submitted on May 21, 2016, by Roger C Pate of Laurinburg, North Carolina.
+This page has been viewed 403 times since then and 18 times this year.
 Photos: 1, 2. submitted on May 21, 2016, by Roger C Pate of Laurinburg, North Carolina. • Bernard Fisher was the editor who published this page.